Latin Person and Number: A Guide to Latin Personal Endings

 Exceptions to the Latin Personal Endings

 I told you that there were a few exceptions to these reliable personal endings.
-The exceptions are all found within the perfect indicative active.
+The exceptions are found within the perfect indicative active.

 If you are a beginning student, you may not have reached the perfect tense yet.
 In that case, feel free to ignore this section.